SE::Bing::Position - Website position checker for Bing

 yandex.ru

-In the query format, we specify the macro to substitute additional words from the file Keywords.txt, , this method allows checking a database of sites against a database of keys and obtaining positions as a result:
+In the query format, we specify the substitution macro for additional words from the Keywords.txt file; this method allows checking a database of websites against a database of keys and obtaining positions as a result:

 $query {subs:Keywords}

-A-Parser supports flexible results formatting thanks to the built-in templating engine Template Toolkit, which allows it to output results in any form, as well as in a structured format, such as CSV or JSON
+A-Parser supports flexible result formatting thanks to the built-in Template Toolkit template engine, which allows it to output results in arbitrary forms, as well as structured ones like CSV or JSON.

 Links + anchors + snippets with position output